UCF Knights: Rugby

 Founded in 1988, UCF's Rugby Club plays in Division I of college rugby in the South Independent Conference against local rivals such as Florida State and South Florida.
-The Knights are led by Head Coach Jason Granich but has recently been changed to Raoul Besse.
-The Knights have enjoyed a lot of success over the last couple of years thanks to hard work, coaching, and some of the best conditioning in the league.
-They are back-to-back national champions in D1-AA and have won a handful of Rugby Sevens tournaments.
-The trajectory of the 2015 season is looking positive with the Knights qualifying for the National Sevens Championship, ranked number one in the SIRC South Division, and ranked 7th in the entire nation.
+The Knights are led by Head Coach Raoul Besse.
+The Knights have enjoyed a success over the last couple of years thanks to back-to-back national champions in D1-AA and a handful of Rugby Sevens tournament wins.
+In 2015, the Knights qualified for the National Sevens Championship, ranked #1 in the SIRC South Division, and #7 in the country.

 The Knights have had one of the better college rugby programs in Florida in recent years.
 In Fall 2011, UCF reached the finals of the Collegiate Rugby Florida Cup.
 The Knights finished the 2011–12 season ranked 17th with a record of 12–5, including splitting the season series against No. 6 ranked FSU.

 In spring 2013, the Knights won the DI-AA national championship.
 They defeated Tennessee 31–17 in the round of 16, defeated Clemson 24–20 in the quarterfinals, and defeated Dartmouth 45–38 in the semifinals.
 UCF won the national championship by defeating Lindenwood in the final 27–25, with team captain Gerhard Veit also scoring two tries.

 UCF repeated in 2014 as D1-AA national champion.
 They beat South Carolina in the quarterfinals (44–28) and San Diego in the semifinals(43–5).
 UCF defeated Arizona in the final behind the efforts of MVP Scott Watters.
 The final score was an impressive 64–13.

 UCF has also had success in rugby sevens.
 UCF rugby won the first tournament in Estero in the Fall 2012 Florida Sevens Championship with a 4–0 record, including a 24–5 win over FSU in the final.
 The Knights went undefeated and beat UNF 36–15 in the final to win the 2012 Florida Cup.
 The Knights continued this in the 2015 tournament.
 The Knights (who were the lowest seed) dominated the top ranked team, Middle Tennessee with the final score 31–7.
 The Knights would go on to win all there matches, including the championship game against Georgia Tech edging them out 19–12.